Shahnawaz Mohammed | October 7th, 2021

 Too many emails from the same brand can be annoying at times.
 Understand what your subscriber needs and send them only that.
 Check this guide to bulk email blasts

-Remember, unsubscribe is part of the game and you can’t completely avoid it.
-However, you can track it to analyse the success of your campaigns and make modifications accordingly.
+Remember, unsubscribe are part of the game and you can’t completely avoid them.
+However, you can track them to analyze the success of your campaigns and make modifications accordingly.